-Nearly all service areas can submit PAs via the Portal.
+Nearly all service areas can submit PA requests via the Portal.
 Providers can do the following:

-- Correct errors on PAs or amendment requests via the Portal, regardless of how the PA was originally submitted. - View all recently submitted and finalized PA and amendment requests. - View the latest provider review and decision letters. - Receive messages about PA and amendment requests that have been adjudicated or returned for provider review.
+- Correct errors on PA or amendment requests via the Portal, regardless of how the PA request was originally submitted. - View all recently submitted and finalized PA and amendment requests. - Save a partially completed PA request and finish completing it at a later time.
+(Note: Providers are required to submit or re-save a PA request within 30 calendar days of the date the PA request was last saved.) - View all saved PA requests and select any to continue completing or delete. - View the latest provider review and decision letters. - Receive messages about PA and amendment requests that have been adjudicated or returned for provider review.